cameochoquer/FAC-Soon_Challenge/README.md

 #### Challenges
 - Adapting to someone else's CSS and 'stacking' flexboxes.
 - lots of trial and error because of the above

+#### Wins
+- I loved working on the functions.
+They probably took me the least amount of time to do but still need a bit of testing.